kauefraga/anime-archive/README.md

 export PATH="$PATH:$(pwd)"
 ```

+## 🤹‍♂️ Usage

+- To setup Anime Archive, use `setup`.
+- To store an anime, use `store "ANIME TITLE" "ANIME URL"`.
+- To search for an anime, use `search "ANIME TITLE"`.
+- To list all the stored animes, use `list`.
+- To list *alternative sites* to watch anime (:brazil:), use `status`.
+- To export the database to a human readable format, use `export [--json or --csv]`.

 ## 🦄 Technical Stuff

 If you want to learn more about the project and maybe help me to improve it, see the [ONBOARDING](ONBOARDING.md).

 ## 📋 Possible improvements

+- `list`: add flag functions like tail and head that queries only a specified number of rows
 - Create a rest API that reads the database.

 ## 📝 License

-This project is licensed under the GPL-v3.0 License - See the [LICENSE](https://github.com/kauefraga/anime-archive/blob/main/LICENSE) for more information.
+This project is licensed under the GPL-3.0 License - See the [LICENSE](https://github.com/kauefraga/anime-archive/blob/main/LICENSE) for more information.